Azure/fleet/docs/troubleshooting/README.md

 We can also take a look at the `ClusterSchedulingPolicySnapshot` status to figure out why the scheduler could not schedule the resource for the placement policy specified.

-The corresponding `ClusterSchedulingPolicySnapshot` spec and status gives us even more information on why scheduling failed, refer to this [section](#how-to-find--verify-the-latest-clusterschedulingpolicysnapshot-for-a-crp),
+The corresponding `ClusterSchedulingPolicySnapshot` spec and status gives us even more information on why scheduling failed.
+Please refer to this [section](#how-to-find--verify-the-latest-clusterschedulingpolicysnapshot-for-a-crp) to learn how to get the latest `ClusterSchedulingPolicySnapshot`.

 #### Latest ClusterSchedulingPolicySnapshot:
 ```